Apologia: The Fullness of Christian Truth

 It also worked for Blessed Brother André Bessette, who was able to get the land on which he built the Shrine of St. Joseph of Mount Royal, in Montreal, Canada by praying to St. Joseph and burying a St. Joseph medal on the grounds of the future site as a sign of his prayers.

-Now, both of these events deal with acquiring land, not selling it, and they deal with St. Joseph medals, not St. Joseph statues.
+Now, these events deal with acquiring land, not selling it, and they deal with St. Joseph medals, not St. Joseph statues.
 Nonetheless, over time, the folk custom came to be for sellers of homes to bury a statue of St. Joseph as a sign of prayer asking to find a buyer and hasten the sale.

 How it's done